Photo of Edward Cohn

 Professor

 Edward Cohn is a scholar of Soviet and Eastern European history, with a specialty in the history of policing, surveillance, and the often-blurry line between public and private life in the Communist world.
 A 1999 graduate of Swarthmore College, he worked for a year as a political journalist and came to Grinnell in 2007 after finishing a PhD in Russian history at the University of Chicago.
+In July, he will also become director of the Rosenfield Program in Public Affairs, International Relations, and Human Rights.

 Professor Cohn’s research on the political and social history of the postwar USSR has been supported by grants from the National Endowment for the Humanities, the American Philosophical Society, the Association for the Advancement of Baltic Studies, and the National Council of Eastern European and Eurasian Studies.
 His first book, The High Title of a Communist, analyzes the Soviet Communist Party’s system of internal discipline in the twenty years after World War II, focusing on investigations of corruption, war-time collaboration with the Nazis, drunkenness, and sexual misconduct among party members.
+The book shows that the postwar Soviet regime became less repressive, but more intrusive—launching invasive investigations of its members’ drinking habits and family lives in response to the instabilities created by World War II.

 Education and Degrees